msteffan/fundamentals/01_know_your_computer/17_project.md

 That's the only one.
 Here we go.

 #### Phase 1

+*Note that as you complete these steps, you may need to refresh [your file browser](../images/file_browser.png) on the top left in order to actually see the files you're creating.*

 1. Create the `wdi` and `fundamentals` folders in the appropriate places
 1. In the `wdi` folder, create a folder called `project_todo`